carlulsoe/c3-chat/README.md

-# Chat Application (Placeholder Title)
+# C3 Chat

 ## Description

-This is a real-time chat application that allows users to communicate with each other instantly.
+This is a real-time chat application that allows users to chat with AI.
 It provides a seamless and interactive messaging experience.

 ## Features